marieblakely/the-travel-journal/README.md

 ### Description:

-##### Welcome back to the 90's.
-90's Trivia Quiz Game is a game that takes you back to some of your favorite tv shows, movies, toys, and music.
-The category cards can be clicked, which will then display questions related to that category.
-You can test your knowledge of the 90's by answering as many questions as you can  correctly before the time runs out.
-I chose this game to take everyone on a journey back to the 90's where some of the best music, tv shows, toys, and movies brought us some of the best memories.
+##### Through The Travel Journal you are able to create a post to document the locations you visit and what you enjoyedd about your time there.
+You can upload a photo as well.
+Users are able to comment on your post to share their experiences of that location.
+You can add as many locations as you like.

 ### Planning Materials: